Introduction: Provide Power With an Old USB Cord

 Step 4: Plug and Test

-Plug your creation into a wall adapter, computer port, power bank or whatever else you own that has a USB port and test it out!
+Plug your creation into a power bank and test it out!
 I plugged mine into a power bank and the Vin and GND pins of my Arduino.
 A quick look at the indicator light showed that it powered on and my creation worked!